 Because of differences in international copyright laws, access is also restricted for users outside the United States to works published outside the United States after 1873.
 See "What are the different Copyright statuses of items in HathiTrust, and what do they mean?" below for more information about this restriction.

 Please use the feedback form at the top of each page to let us know if our records are incorrectly restricting access to an item.
 For more information, see the page on HathiTrust Rights Management and the Access and Use Policy .

 Some works that are currently restricted may in fact be in the public domain.
 We have begun the task of investigating works published between 1923 and 1963 that were determined by initial automated methods to be in copyright.
 Whenever we can determine a particular work is in the public domain we will provide full access to it.
 In addition, if we receive permission from rights-holders to display the full-text, we will provide full access to those works.
 If you have information about the rights status of any of our restricted texts, please contact us using the feedback form at the top of each page.

-Yes!
-You can contact us with information about an author's date of death to help us make copyright determinations.
 If you have information about the death date of the creator of a work (author, artist, photographer, illustrator, etc.), please send us the following information:

 Below are some reliable resources for establishing death dates.
 We welcome suggestions for other resources.
 Keep in mind that the determination of a book's copyright status may extend to considerations in addition to the author's death date.

 Commonly used death date resources for the CRMS-World research on English, Australian and Canadian authors are:

 Other death date resources recommended by the Library of Congress are found in this report: Search Strategies for Finding British Commonwealth Author Death Dates: UM CRMS Grant (pdf) .
 Citation: The Reference Staff of the Humanities and Social Sciences Division, Library of Congress.
 Prepared for the University of Michigan Library Staff, December 7, 2011.